tnomoto/nonaligned_simple/README.md

 ````
 You find the result in js/data/tsd/pred_decoded.txt.

-## Data
+## About Data

-You need to separetly download [data](https://1drv.ms/u/s!Ahv4QmK34dXhgQ13G4Pr5vG_njS4) and depoy in the project top directory.
 The training data is based on [the sscorpus](https://github.com/tmu-nlp/sscorpus).
 We removed source/target pairs whose similarity exceeds 0.65.
 The test set is the same as one used by Zhang, et al (2017).

 ## References